 - 4 Tablespoons extra virgin olive oil

-- 1/4 cup divided, use half for marinade, rest for sauce white or red wine
+- 1/4 cup red wine divided, use half for marinade, rest for sauce; white wine can also be used

 - 2 Tablespoons mustard

-- 2 teaspoons divided, use 1 teaspoon for marinade, rest for sauce black pepper
+- 2 teaspoons ground black pepper divided, use 1 teaspoon for marinade, rest for sauce

 - 2 Tablespoons butter